polyfy/polylith/readme.md

   readme.md       # documentation
 ```

-This directory structure helps us work with, and reason about the code.
+This directory structure helps us work with, and reason about the code and the higher level structure.
 Each top directory is responsible for its own part of a Polylith system.
 A `base` exposes a public API.
 A `component` is responsible for a specific domain
 or part of the system.
 An `environment` specifies our deployable artifacts and what components and bases they contain.
-Finally, the `development` environment is where we keep code that is part of our workflow
+Finally, we have the `development` environment that we use when we work with the code.
-but not part of any environment.

-Most of the workspace settings are stored in `deps.edn`:
+`deps.edn` contains some workspace settings and hosts the `development` environment:

 ```clojure
 {:polylith {:vcs "git"